rfv-370/YoutubeSimpleChannelBackup/README.md

 YouTube channel: [https://www.youtube.com/@channel_name/videos]

 And it does change the filenames so the OS (linux, windows and dropbox, Mac, etc...) can coope with the filenames.

+## Platforms:
+Tested Dec.
+2024 on Ubuntu Server 24.x - should work on any Linux distro. - might need adjustment for Windows or Mac.